videogen - generate Modelines for XFree86 servers

 [-vsp=<n>]

-the highest possible vertical refresh (screen update) rate at all resolutions,
+servers to reach the highest possible vertical refresh (screen update) rate

-results in the Linux framebuffer device format as well.
+print the calculated results in the Linux framebuffer device format as

 ATTENTION!
 You only have to specify the maximum dot clock,